Protecting our environment remains a shared community value.

 Plastic-Free Vending Machines

-The fall semester began with new vending machines throughout campus and none offer beverages in plastic bottles.
-Thanks to the Sustainability Advisory and Outreach Committee (SAOC) and the Purchase College Association (PCA) who worked together to take a big step toward achieving the goal of phasing out single-use plastic bottles on campus.
+Last fall, the entire campus transitioned to new vending machines, none of which offered beverages in plastic bottles.
+Thanks to the Sustainability Advisory and Outreach Committee (SAOC) and the Purchase College Association (PCA), who worked together to take this significant step toward achieving the goal of phasing out single-use plastic bottles on campus.